Anoop Menon

 Anoop Menon (born 3 August 1976) is an Indian actor, director, screenwriter and lyricist.
-He worked in television before acting in Malayalam films and has acted in more than 75 films.
+He worked in television before acting in Malayalam films.

 Menon won the Kerala State Film Award for Best Supporting Actor and also the Filmfare Award for his performance as the fictional movie star Ajayachandran in Thirakkatha.
 He wrote the screenplay and dialogue for films such as Pakal Nakshatrangal (2008), Cocktail (2010), Beautiful (2011), Trivandrum Lodge (2012), and Hotel California (2013).
-He became a director with his debut King Fish Malaylam movie in 2021.
+He became a director with his debut King Fish Malayalam movie in 2021.
 He directed a film named Padma released in 2022.

 Early and personal life

 Menon was born on 3 August 1976 in Kozhikode to Gangadharan Nair and Indira Menon.
 He grew up in Thiruvananthapuram.
 He studied at Christ Nagar School, Thiruvananthapuram.
-He is a law graduate from the Government Law College, Thiruvananthapuram (1994-99), and was the first-rank holder from Kerala University.
+He then completed his Bachelor of Law (LL.B.) from the Government Law College, Thiruvananthapuram (1994-99), and was the first-rank holder from Kerala University.

-While pursuing education at college, he used to do compèring for Kairali TV and Surya TV.
+While pursuing education at college, he used to do compering for Kairali TV and Surya TV.
 He met fellow filmmaker and screenplay writer Shankar Ramakrishnan during this time.
 Both of them were under the tutelage of renowned Malayalam movie director Ranjith.

 Menon married Shema Alexander on 27 December 2014.
-This was Shema's second marriage.
-Her first husband died of a heart attack in 2006.
-She has a daughter born in 2002.
-Actress Shwetha Menon is his cousin.
+Film actress Shwetha Menon is his cousin.